 I've heard about morning sickness, but I have feelings of nausea at varying times of the day.
 What is it and how can I alleviate this discomfort?

 Even if you are taking good care of yourself and eating a healthy diet, you may have feelings of nausea.
 This condition usually lasts only during the first three months of pregnancy.
-There is no magic pill or vitamin to cure morning sickness, but you can minimize it with certain lifestyle changes.
+There are medications and vitamins that may alleviate morning sickness, but you can also minimize it with certain lifestyle changes.

 I've been exercising before my pregnancy, but now that I'm pregnant, how do I know what is a safe level of exercise for me?